chocolocked/Jalpc/_posts/2023-07-02-music-others.md

 "Just you?
 Don't you want to be with somebody?", I asked, "I want to live somewhere near the water with lots of sunshine, with someone I love and dog(s).
 And we can read, dance, sing, cook, and laugh all the time.
 I think I'll retire somewhere in Europe".

-"What's your Hogwarts house?"
+"What's your Hogwarts house, Ginny?"
 "Ravenclaw, yours?"
-I asked.
 "Hufflepuff, I'm so surprised cuz I thought you would be a Gryffindor, cuz you're so ... brave".
-"I would like to be Gryffindor but Pottermore clearly decided I wasn't that brave enough.
+"I'd like to be a Gryffindor but Pottermore clearly decided I wasn't that brave enough.
 Maybe Pottermore is right".

 We laughed.